-- specified number of hours at the internship site; the minimum hourly requirement will be 10-12 hours per week with a minimum of 160 hours per semester – four credits; 120 hours per semester – three credits
+- specified number of hours at the internship site or gained through virtual experience; the minimum hourly requirement will be 10–12 hours per week with a minimum of 160 hours per semester – four credits; 120 hours per semester – three credits

 - submission of the internship registration form (internship learning agreement)